thradams/cake/removing_phase_2.md

 #endif
 ```
 ## Design consideration
-We could be more restritive about were line continatuin can happen.
+We could be more restritive about were line continuation can happen.
 For instance.

 ```
 #undef \
   M
 ```
-But in this case we weed specify the grammer in each preprocessor directive making the proposal more complicated.
+But in this case we weed specify the grammar in each preprocessor directive making the proposal more complicated.

 ## Implementation